 Housing & Meals

-The mandatory orientation session, conducted in Seville at the beginning of the program, introduces you to the country, culture, and academic program, as well as provides practical information about living in Spain.
+The mandatory orientation session conducted in Seville at the beginning of the program will introduce you to the country, culture, and academic program, and provide practical information about living in Spain.
 It includes both structured activities and independent sightseeing.
 Ongoing support is provided by CIEE staff on an individual and group basis throughout the program.

 You are encouraged to bring a wireless-enabled laptop.
 All homestays have internet access and the CIEE Study Center has a wirless connection.
 You'll be allowed to use the computers at the CIEE Study Center, but for academic purposes only.